vasefsta/project-SIGMOD-2013/README.md

 ### ADTBKTREE

-- bktree holds a bknode (the root of tree) and one compare function that will be either Hamming_distance or Edit_distance.
+- struct bktree holds a bknode (the root of tree) and one compare function that will be either Hamming_distance or Edit_distance.

-- bknode holds an entry (node) and a list of bknodes (children)
+- struct bknode holds an entry (node) and a list of bknodes (children)

+- insert(BKNode bkparent, BKNode new, CompareFunc compare) At first, this function will calculate the distance (d) betweeen the new node and the current node (parent node).
+After that if current node has no children, new node will be his newborn child.
+If parent has children, we proceed at finding a child with distance (d') equal to (d).
+If such child is found we recursively call insert with child as parent.
+If no child is found we insert new node with it's siblings.

 ### Notes: